Center Grove's Gannon Grant talks about his commitment to Tennessee

 The hard throwing right-handed pitcher chose Tennessee over more than 40 other colleges.
 The Vols are coming off winning the College World Series and is considered the most premiere programs in the country.

 Gannon is the 7th ranked player in the state of Indiana by Prep Baseball Report for the class of 2026 and has been clocked as high as 92 mph off the mound.
-He credits his mom and dad fo r making his into the player and person he is today.
+He credits his mom and dad for making him into the player and person he is today.

 During our conversation, Gannon also went to out of his way to praise the town of Center Grove.